triton-inference-server/pytriton/docs/deploying_models.md

 ]
 ```

-The provided configuration creates following tensors:
+The provided configuration creates the following tensors:

 - Single input:
-    - name: INPUT_1, data type: FLOAT32, shape = (-1)
+  - name: INPUT_1, data type: FLOAT32, shape=(-1,)
 - Two outputs:
-    - name: OUTPUT_1, data type: FLOAT32, shape = (-1)
+  - name: OUTPUT_1, data type: FLOAT32, shape=(-1,)
-    - name: OUTPUT_2, data type: INT32, shape = (-1)
+  - name: OUTPUT_2, data type: INT32, shape=(-1,)

 The `-1` means a dynamic shape of the input or output.

-In order to define the name of input and exact shapes the following definition can be used:
+To define the name of the input and its exact shape, the following definition can be used:

 ```python
 import numpy as np